Giants rout Colts, reach playoffs for 1st time since 2016 - WHIZ News

 With the crowd shouting his name, Jones left the field to a standing ovation with about 7:30 remaining in the game.

+“I mean it’s just exciting.
+I think, like I said, we’ve been through some tough times and to be on this side of it is a lot of fun,” Jones said.

 The only negative for New York was seeing rookie Kayvon Thibodeaux doing snow angels after sacking and injuring Colts quarterback Nick Foles late in the second quarter.
-Foles walked off the field, but he was taken to the locker room on a cart.
+Foles, who fell on the ball according to Saturday, walked off the field, but he was taken to the locker room on a cart.
 He did not return.

+Thibodeaux said he was celebrating and didn’t realize Foles was hurt, adding he hopes he heals quickly.

 Sam Ehlinger played the second half and threw his first NFL TD pass, a 6-yarder to Michael Pittman.